samuelhbne/vpn-launchpad/FAQ.md

 ## Can I share VPN server with multiple Pi boxes located in different networks?

-Yes you can. `vlp --build` saves Shadowsocks connection parameters in VPN serever instance matadata.
+Yes you can. `vlp build` saves Shadowsocks connection parameters in VPN serever instance matadata.
 Hence all vpn-launchpad boxes configured with same AWS account and same region automaticly share the same VPN server instance.
-- Initialise box1 via `vlp --init` with your Access Key ID and Secret Access Key
+- Initialise box1 via `vlp init` with your Access Key ID and Secret Access Key
-- Build VPN server on box1 with `vlp --build`
+- Build VPN server on box1 with `vlp build`
-- Build local proxy on box1 with `lproxy --build`
+- Build local proxy on box1 with `lproxy build`
-- Initialise box2 via `vlp --init` with the same Access Key ID and Secret Access Key used by box1
+- Initialise box2 via `vlp init` with the same Access Key ID and Secret Access Key used by box1
-- Build local proxy on box2 with `lproxy --build`
+- Build local proxy on box2 with `lproxy build`
 - Done.